Appeals court extends AG's stay, Ward to remain in prison for now

 However, the following Monday, Oklahoma Attorney General Mike Hunter appealed Inge's decision and also asked to stay her order of relief.
 Judge Inge allowed the attorney general a temporary stay until Jan.
 8 to allow the Oklahoma Court of Criminal Appeals to rule on a permanent stay.

-As the stay was granted/extended, the state now has until Feb.
+As the stay was granted/extended Thursday, the state now has until Feb.
 16 to present a brief asking the appeals court to overturn Judge Inge's decision to vacate the charges and sentences.

 Once the state has filed its brief, the defense will then be given a certain amount of time to file a response.
 The court will then take an undetermined amount of time to decide whether or not to grant the state's appeal.